uncefact/spec-untp/website/docs/about/Governance.md

 ## UNTP Governance Details

 UNTP is one program within the overall UN/CEFACT governance framework.
 The diagram below shows how UNTP and recommendation 49 fit within the global UN/CEFACT governance framework and also specifically how UNTP extensions fit within the UNTP governance framework.
 Extensions are designed to accommodate industry or geographic specific needs of a specific community of implementers and are typically governed by a member association.
-To be formally [registered as  UNTP extension](../extensions), the extension must also be freely available under a [creative commons license](https://creativecommons.org/licenses/by/4.0/) and must be interoperable with UNTP specifications.
+To be formally [registered as  UNTP extension](../extensions), the extension must also be freely available under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/) and must be interoperable with UNTP specifications.

 ![UNTP Governance Framework](Governance.png)